Deep Learning in EEG: Advance of the Last Ten-Year Critical Period: Applications

 Classical models such as CNN and RNN were originally developed for image or speech recognition, so they did not well match the characteristics of EEG signal.
 They should be adapted before applying to EEG recognition.
 Li et al. designed a CNN-based network consisted of three blocks to capture spatial and temporal dependencies \cite{Li2019c}.
 Multi-channel raw EEG signals were fed into temporal convolutional layer and spatial convolutional layer successively in the first block.
 In the second block, a standard convolutional layer and a dilated convolutional layer were utilized to extract temporal information at different scales while reducing the number of parameters.
 The extracted features were finally used for motor imagery classification in the third block.
 In another CNN-based network \cite{Li2019a}, a layer was fed by all outputs from previous layers and its output was inputted to all following layers.
 By using such dense inter-layer connections, information loss could be reduced.
 In \cite{Zhang2019a}, EEG signals were transformed into tensors and fed into a CNN-like network where convolution were replaced with complex Morlet wavelets, resulting in parameter reduction.
 Wavelet kernel was also used to learn time-frequency features \cite{Zhao2019}.
 Their results demonstrated that wavelet kernels can provide faster convergence rate and higher classification accuracy compared to plain CNN.
 Alazrai et al. used CNN to extract features from time-frequency images, which were transformed using a quadratic time-frequency distribution \cite{Alazrai2019}.
 The methods were compared to a support vector machine, and it suggested that CNN can achieve good performance in MI tasks of the same hand.
-In order to accelerate the training course and alleviate the overfitting problem, Liu et al. adjusted the number and position of batch normalization layers in a CNN-based network for P300 detection \cite{Liu2018}.
-Kshirsagar et al. employed leaky rectified linear unit activation function at each convolutional layer \cite{Kshirsagar2019}.
-To evaluate whether the number of convolutional layers needs to be adjusted for different BCI tasks and find out an optimal structure, Lawhern et al. compared networks with different numbers of convolutional layers \cite{Lawhern2018}.
-Their results showed that deep CNN (i.e., five convolutional layers) tended to perform better on the oscillatory BCI dataset than on the event-related potential BCI dataset, while shallow CNN (i.e., two convolutional layers) achieved better performance on the event-related potential BCI dataset.
-Apart from CNN, Lu et al. used a DBN (i.e., three RBMs and an output layer) to extract features of motor imagery \cite{Lu2017}.
-Some studies aimed to compare performances of different deep learning models.
-For example, Pei et al. compared SAE and CNN in the classification of reaching movements \cite{Pei2018}.
-They found that SAE was better than CNN and suggested that poorer performance in CNN might be due to the lack of training data.
-One year later, another study comparing between these two models showed that SAE had satisfactory performance in some trials, but inefficient to treat those trials from subjects who are less attentive in P300 detection, while CNN performed well in terms of accuracy and information transfer rate \cite{Kshirsagar2019}.